MindscapeHQ/raygun4net/readme.txt

 the exception will again be thrown.
 Two overloads are available; one for methods that return void and another for methods that return an object.

-Windows Phone 7.1 and above
+Windows Phone 7.1 and 8
 ====================
 Create a RaygunClient instance and pass in your app API key into the constructor.
 In the UnhandledException event handler of App.xaml.cs, use the RaygunClient to send the arguments.